 SPECTRA does not restrict the content of a SysML model - the content is determined by the objectives of the project and the systems engineering methodology.
 SPECTRA is concerned with the model as an artifact from which the core assertions about the SOI must be elicited for the purposes of a cybersecurity risk assessment.
-Therefore, SPECTRA for SysML v1 provides a set of stereotypes to markup some elements of a SysML model of SOI to refine their meaning in the context of the Core Assertions for cyber as assertions about the SOI itself.
+Therefore, SPECTRA for SysML v2 provides metadata to markup some elements of a SysML model of SOI to refine their meaning in the context of the Core Assertions for cyber as assertions about the SOI itself.